kopiro/homebridge-playstation/README.md

 ## Configuration

-Before doing anything, switch on your PlayStation.
+Before doing anything, switch on your PlayStation and active "Remote Play" in the settings.

 Now you need to configure **PlayActor** and follow the authentication process provided by the library; to do so, open the terminal in the HomeBridge UI (make sure you don't run these commands as `root`, you need to run them as `homebridge` user!) and run: